andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 - Used as example on e-commerce catalogs because the schema can vary, different informations (structure) can be stored.

-# Column typew of NoSQL databases
+# Column type of NoSQL databases

 ![column type](images/column-type.png)

+Characteristics:

+- Good for horizontal scaling;
+- Flexible schema;
+- Efficient data retrieve;
+- Used as example in logs.